 The NREGA has coverage across the entire nation excepting a few districts which carry a 100% urban population.
-As the scheme is primarily aimed at providing the facilities for the rural population, the main area of functionality for the MGNREGA scheme is spread across the rural areas of India only.
+As the scheme is primarily aimed at providing the facilities for the rural population, As the scheme primarily aims at providing facilities for the rural population, the main area of functionality for the MGNREGA scheme is spread across the rural areas of India only.
 The districts across all the states in the country which do not have any rural population are not covered under the scheme.

 New Initiatives in the Wage Employment Program